georgefungkp/Matching-Engine/README.md

 Object pooling reuses objects instead of creating new ones, reducing GC pressure.
 Primitives (e.g., int instead of Integer) avoid object creation, thus reducing heap allocation
 2. StringBuffer instead of String
-3. Use efficient collections (e.g., ArrayList instead of LinkedList when random access is needed).
+3. Use efficient collections (e.g., Use skip list or array instead of LinkedList).
 4. Tune GC settings (e.g., use G1GC or ZGC for low-latency applications
 5. Avoid False Sharing (e.g Use @Contended and/or Thread-Local) to reduce CPU Cache Invalidation
 6. Message sharing: A circular buffer, for example, Disruptor, (or ring buffer) is a fixed-size, low-latency data structure optimized for real-time message processing in HFT.
 It allows zero-allocation, lock-free reads/writes, making it ideal for ultra-low-latency trading systems